the-road-to-learn-react/the-road-to-react/manuscript/react-modern/handler-function.md

 ## Handler Function in JSX

-The Search component still has the input field and label, which we haven't used.
+The Search component still has the input field and label which we haven't used.
 In HTML outside of JSX, input fields have an [onchange handler](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange).
 We're going to discover how to use onchange handlers with a React component's JSX.
 First, refactor the Search component from a concise body to a block body so we can add implementation details:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~